revolist/revogrid-docs/blog/ms-project-gantt-whats-next.md

-## RevoGrid Gantt: table-first planning with real scheduling
+## RevoGantt: table-first planning with real scheduling

-The important part of RevoGrid Gantt is not only that it renders task bars.
+The important part of RevoGantt is not only that it renders task bars.

 The important part is that the scheduling logic behaves like a deterministic CPM-style engine.